clarosjorge21/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 ![This is an image](https://github.com/clarosjorge21/kickstarter-analysis/blob/412954e122dc7888887e650629fd3d83f262243b/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 ![This is an image](https://github.com/clarosjorge21/kickstarter-analysis/blob/64c07993f7a70d6192ba2904d284e5bb473e7123/Outcomes_vs_Goals.png)

 ### Challenges and Difficulties Encountered
-One of the challenges I reached was on the Outcomes based on Goals sheet.
+One of the challenges I reached encountered was on the Outcomes based on Goals sheet.
-I constantly was getting "0" when I finished the formula for the number successful, number failed, number canceled.
+I was constantly getting "0" when I finished the formula for the successful, number failed, number canceled columns.
-I went back to double check the formula and I made the mistake with the greater than and less than signs.
+I went back to double check the formula and noticed that I made the mistake with the greater than and lesser than signs.
 Due to this the formula would come out incorrect due to not having any numbers in between.
 The best way to solve this is to double check your work and make sure you completely understand the formula step by step.
-By understanding the formula, you can see where your problem lies and have a solution.
+By understanding the formula, you can see where your problem lies and come to a solution.

-The next problem I ran into was the number canceled being "0".
+The next problem I ran into was the number canceled column being "0".
 Originally, since I had the first issue of me getting 0 on every other column I incorporated the solution I mentioned above.
 It still kept coming out 0, after many trials and errors I decided to actually take a look at the information and filter out what was needed.
 In the end, I found out that the answer was actually 0.
 I think the most important part here is to look at situations in multiple point of views and don't just go with